 7 So Moses came and called the older men of the people and set before them all these words that Jehovah had commanded him.
 8 After that all the people answered unanimously and said: “All that Jehovah has spoken we are willing to do.”

-That was was not the actual marriage contract, not even the engagement, as I formerly thought, but the original testamental covenant made with God's firstborn son.
-It was in fact the first or original Kingdom covenant, which was later superseded by a new covenant and was in fact the covenant kept in force for the many until the end of the 70th week [Daniel 9:27], and not the Abrahamic one, as JWs have determined it to be.
+But that was was not a marriage contract, not even an engagement, as I formerly thought, but the original testamental covenant made with God's firstborn son.
+It was in fact the first or original Kingdom covenant, which was later superseded by a new covenant and was in fact the covenant kept in force for the many until the end of the 70th week [Daniel 9:27], and not the Abrahamic one, as apostate JWs have falsely determined it to be.

 As was customary, the bride left her family and the hearth of home to live with the family of her husband, where the young woman was initiated into the Husband's family way of life through instructions and practice.

-The bride Israel was taken to Jehovah's family, as it were, at Sinai* where the rules of the husband's family were conveyed to her until Exodus 24 where Jehovah became Israel's Husbandly Owner through the covenant initiated after the law i.e. all the household rules, had been read and both parties had agreed to abide by its terms.
+The bride Israel was taken to Jehovah's family, as it were, at Sinai* where the rules of the husband's family were conveyed to her until Exodus 24 where Jehovah became Israel's Husbandly Owner through the covenant initiated after the law i.e. all the household rules, had been read and both parties had agreed to abide by.

 Nonetheless, Jehovah promised paradisiacal conditions for her/them as long as she/they yielded to Him as a submissive wife Deut 28:1-14.